It is in the sound of the apparatus, like gods,

-On his finger resides a clip.
-He dangles on a line,
+On his finger resides a clip, as if he is dangling on a line,

-or is dangled; a slim chance that he may yet return
+or being dangled; a slim chance that he may yet return

-to my shore and cease his ramblings about a past
+to my shore, open his eyes, cease his ramblings

-before I was born and smile again at me, his last boy.
+about a past before I was born and smile again at me,

 only his chin, rough as sandpaper, and his watery eyes